Logging and Metrics

 MDC provides a way to enrich log messages with information that could be unavailable in the scope where the logging actually occurs but that can be indeed useful to better track the execution of the program.

 What if we want to log userId of every request coming in?
-We can do so by setting MDC.put("userId", userId) and accessing via log pattern so that userId is printed in every line in the console.
+We can do so by setting MDC.put("userId", userId) in the controller class (or as OncePerRequestFilter) and accessing via log pattern in other layers so that userId is printed in every line in the console.
 It is thread-local too, which means it will only remember it for that particular request only.

 Reference: https://www.youtube.com/watch?v=tmj6QphzAPo&t=1019s